-Vilcabamba has also been called the, "Playground of the Inca" because it was an Inca retreat.
-It's called the Valley of Longevity because some locals are reputed to live into their one-hundredth year and longer.
-Some have even called it "Shangri La".
+Vilcabamba is called the Valley of Longevity because some locals are reputed to live into their one-hundredth year and longer.
+It has also been called the, "Playground of the Inca" because it was an Inca retreat.

 The church on the main square.

 The town gets its name from a Quichua word, "huilco pamba".
 Huilco means the region's sacred trees, Anadenanthera colubrine.
 Pampa means "valley".

 Gary and I first journeyed to Vilcabamba in 2002 with our meditation students.
 We'd been with them in Peru for the first 5 months of their teacher training program.
 Somewhat on the spur of the moment we decided that Vilcabamba would be the perfect place to chill and finish the training.

 It had been a long bus trip from the Sacred Valley of Peru to the Valley of Longevity.
 Driving into the village we discovered a place so remote that its streets had only been paved about ten years before.

 Horses still clopped along the streets and the pastel-colored buildings retained their antique charm.
 The foreign influence had been felt but not too strongly.
 There were only a few permanent expats, some rustic bungalows and hostels and a few hotels and restaurants.

 There was never any electronic music blaring and we could hang out for hours in the outdoor cafes that lined the main square.